Ghanendra56/Ghanendra56/README.md

   &nbsp;
 <h2> Hey there, Myself <strong>SyntaxError The Dev</h2>

-    Hi, I'm Ghanendar aka SyntaxError, a self taught developer passionate about making websites for fun, from Bulandshahr, India.
+    Hi, I'm Ghanendar aka SyntaxError, a self taught developer passionate about making websites for fun, from India.

 &nbsp;
 <hr>